archiebhl/wysiwyg-markdown-vscode/README.md

 Generally, this fork aims to improve readability and fix some bugs related to code blocks.
 - Fixed issues brought about by using Crepe for fenced code, such as buggy typing and erratic caret movements.
 - Line wrapping for code blocks.
 This is not a toggle at the moment.
-- The plugin now acts as the default markdown editor.
-Optionally, you can open it through the Command Palette.
 - Added margins to the UI that mimics Obsidian.md's "Readable Line Lengths" view.
 No toggle at the moment.

 For devs: